pubkey/rxdb/docs-src/docs/rx-database.md

 ### hashFunction

 By default, RxDB will use `crypto.subtle.digest('SHA-256', data)` for hashing.
 If you need a different hash function or the `crypto.subtle` API is not supported in your JavaScript runtime, you can provide an own hash function instead.
-A hash function gets a string as inpput and returns a `Promise` that resolves a string.
+A hash function gets a string as input and returns a `Promise` that resolves a string.

 ```ts
 // example hash function that runs in plain JavaScript